A: Open "Program and Features" in Control Panel. Behind "Anywhere365 Reception Attendant" you can see the current version, also of all the plugins.

 If this is not working, the log file needs to be reviewed, to find the cause.
 In most cases it is because the Lync or Skype for Business client in the background didn’t respond and therefore the Attendant stopped too.

-A: Make sure the Lync/SFBSkype for Business (formerly Microsoft Office Communicator and Microsoft Lync) is an instant-messaging client used by Anywhere365.
-In order to use SFB, a Microsoft Skype for Business Server is required.
-Skype for Business is enterprise software; compared to Skype, it has different features that target businesses. client is in suppression mode.
+A: Make sure the Lync/SFBSkype for Business is an enterprise software from Microsoft and provides users with instant messaging, online meetings, availabillity information, and audio and video calling.
+It requires a Skype for Business Server.
+The Anywhere365 application server is added to the Skype for Business Typology as Trusted Application Server. client is in suppression mode.
 (This will be done automatically, if the correct version is selected during the installation.)

 You can set the suppression mode manual by: